burakemir/burakemir.github.io/src/content/post/cbpv_pt3_linear_logic.md

 ## Linear CBPV

-We can now give a linear deduction calculus, using the standard notation for linear logic connectives.
+We can now define a linear natural deduction calculus, using the standard notation for linear logic connectives.
 We will do this by simply repeating all the rules we had previously for call-by-push-value, but now with the added constraint that variables (assumptions) are used exactly once.
+For the judgment
+$\Gamma \vdash e: T$ we require that exactly the free variables in $e$ appear in $\Gamma$.
+If we want an affine type discipline instead, we require that $\Gamma$ be a superset of all the variables in $e$.

 $$
 \begin{prooftree}